uhstray-io/WisBot/README.md

 ## Running the bot
 > [!NOTE]
-You will need to create a token.key file in the root of the project with the token for the bot to work.
+You will need a config.yaml file, if you don't have one, one will be created for you on the first run.
+Please fill out the config.
 This is for Discord authentication.
 You can get the token from the Discord Developer Portal.